RohanSkaria/ChordZap/README.md

 # Monorepo for ChordZap

 ## Implemented:
 - Created a foundation for a shazam style chord view web application.
 Theres a fully fucnitonal backend and front end.
 The backend was made using Typescript and Express.js.
 It is also connected to a MongoDB with API endpoints.
-The schema includes, song models with chod information, artist details, and meta data.
+The schema includes, song models with chord information, artist details, and meta data.
 The front end is a react application that provides a UI with 4 main screens - shown below.
 This implementation includes custom hooks for audio capture, song detection, and tab search.

 ## ToDo:
 - API integration for song detection